National Recycling Day is November 15

 Packaging Materials

 Recycle packing peanuts.
 Check with local postal shipping stores to see if they will accept foam peanuts for recycling.
-Call “The Peanut Hotline” at 1-800-828-2214 to find the nearest location, or check the Plastic Loose Fill Council website for a drop-off location near your home.
+Find the nearest location at Earth911.com website for a drop-off location near your home.

 Padded envelopes: Reuse padded envelopes if you can.
 Recycling options: If the entire envelope is paper, it can go directly into the recycling bin.
 If the padding is plastic, remove plastic wrap and take to a plastic film drop off location.